Victoria Computer Club is a non-profit society registered in British Columbia, Canada.

 Our Motto: “The friendly helpful computer club”

-Knowledgeable members participate as instructors in the wide range of courses we offer.
-Courses range from beginner to expert and are offered to members.
+Knowledgeable members participate as instructors in a wide range of classes.
 They are presented depending on volunteer instructor and student availability.
-Price varies depending on the length of the course.

 A Brief History